charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We use cross-validation for the performance model

 **External validity**:
-When measuring representativeness of our benchmark subset we use other characteristics of the workload, not just performance in each collector.
+When measuring the representativeness of our benchmark subset, we use other workload characteristics, not just performance in each collector.
 Therefore, our set also maintains variety and representativeness in underlying characteristics, not just in the performance we observe.
 Rather than select the highest cluster value, we select the point of diminishing return, which is more likely to be generalizable.